-This is a hearty vegetarian risotto that is perfect comfort food for our chilly Autumn days and as we head into Winter.
+This roasted pumpkin risotto with blue cheese and toasted pine nuts is a hearty vegetarian dish that is perfect comfort food for our chilly Autumn days and as we head into Winter.

 What you will need to make for 2.
 Double up the ingredients if you want to make it for 4.

 - 2 shallots finely chopped, or half an onion

 - 200g Arborio/risotto rice